futurehomeno/fimp-api/message-format.md

 * ctime - message creation time .
 * ver - version of the message format .
 * uid - message unique identifier .
 * corid - message correlation id .
-Is used for request - response correlation .
+Is used for request - response
+correlation .
 (Optional)
+* src - Source or of the message , should be set only for commands (optional)
+* resp_t - Response topic , in request-response pattern requester can set a topic where it will expect to receive response .

 List of supported value types :